 The Cinco Animas is a gorgeous private car resplendent in the Victorian fashion.
 It includes both Pullman and Parlor seating, a large outdoor viewing platform, a private attendant, and a cash bar.

 The Nomad was built in 1878 and features distinctive seating areas plus a stateroom for four.
 It offers a large outdoor viewing platform as well as an attendant and cash bar.

 Any special needs should be communicated at booking.
 The Durango Train offers a wheelchair accessible restroom and lift service.
 Service animals are allowed onboard.

 The Durango Train is smoke-free.
-No smoking is allowed in any car, platform, bathroom or other onboard area.
+No smoking is allowed in any car, platform, bathroom, or other onboard areas.

 Firearms are not permitted.
 For special handling concessions such as hunting or backpacking, please contact the reservation office to make arrangements.

 Pets are not permitted.
 Only registered service animals are allowed to board the train.